RoskiDeluge/rd-site-jekyll/_posts/2020-05-26-focus-framework.md

 Finding early adopters test:

-Who are the people that are trying to solve the problem that your solution is also trying to solve, and can I find them?
+Who are the people that are trying to solve the problem that your solution is also trying to solve, and can you find them?

 Use customer interviews to determine how customers describe their problem (marketing copy) and where they go to find solutions (marketing channels).